microsoft/fluentui-react-native/docs/pages/Theming/DefaultThemes.md

 On win32, we allow for integration with Office theming via an `OfficeThemingModule`.
 Office has a native module which provides information about the queried palette based on the current Office theme.
 FURN uses the information to populate `theme.colors`, but the palette is available as well under `theme.host.palette`.

 You can create a theme using information from Office by calling `createOfficeTheme()`.
-By default, we use the `WhiteColors` palette.
+By default, we use the `Menus_FluentSV` palette.
 You can also ask for a specific palette's values by passing in a `paletteName` as part of the `ThemeOptions` passed into `createOfficeTheme()`:

 ```tsx
 import { ThemeProvider } from '@fluentui-react-native/theme';